researcherben/structural-simulation-toolkit/containerize_SST/README.md

 The `README_Docker.md` is created from the bash script `generate_readme.sh`

-The point of `generate_readme.sh` is to demonstrate dynamically generated README
+The point of `generate_readme.sh` is to demonstrate creation of a dynamically generated README.